 Here at Cape Fear Community College, we believe that the more involved you are in extracurricular activities, the more successful you will be.
-CFCC clubs and organizations help to teach leadership skills, emotional maturity, teamwork, and more.
+CFCC student clubs and organizations help to teach leadership skills, emotional maturity, teamwork, and more.
 There is a diverse range of groups to choose from, from the Feminist Alliance to the Computer Technology Club.
 Joining a student club is highly encouraged!

-The Cape Fear Community College Anthropology Club is a group of like-minded individuals that all share an interest in the study of the human experience.
+The Cape Fear Community College Anthropology Club is a group of like-minded individuals who all share an interest in the study of the human experience.
 All students with an interest in archeology, linguistics, modern and archaic cultures, and the study of human interaction are welcome to attend.
 The club takes field trips to local sites of historical importance and undertakes projects to enlighten the community on matters of historical and cultural significance.